Steven Universe: Writing

 According to Levin, he and Burnett tried to balance the focus between the main characters—with Steven in the center—and the theme of the episodes in their writing.
 The balance indicated Steven had the same interests on his human side as he did on his Gem side.
-Levin said the Gem mythology and drama would have been less interesting if Steven was not as well-developed in the first few episodes.
+Levin said early development of Steven was crucial to the Gem mythology and drama.
 Grateful to work on a show which was unafraid to be "sincere and vulnerable", he said if every episode was emotional, the series would become formulaic; lighthearted episodes balance out emotional ones.
 Levin said he and Burnett found ways to integrate Steven's powers into the plot.
 The character's powers and home-world technology are revealed at a "measured (very slow) pace", satisfying the viewer and steering the series clear of superhero territory.
 Before significant plotlines aired, the writers revealed information relevant to a "climactic" episode for the audience.
 According to storyboard artist Hilary Florido, much of the series' action and magic are narrative climaxes, demonstrating the characters' discoveries, difficulties and views.
 Florido said if a character's evolution is not directly related to the plot, there is no drama.
 The crew was discouraged from breaking perspective involving episode development, as they wanted the audience to know the protagonist's point of view.
 Although the writers could hint at future events, they preferred to focus on plot and develop Steven in real time.
 Levin said if the pilot tried to present Gem history in five minutes, the audience and protagonist would be equally confused.